abdullah75f/InterTecHub-Internship/README.md

-#InterTecHub Internship
+# InterTecHub Internship

-This folder houses all the projects developed during my internship at InterTecHub.
-It includes various tasks, assignments, and code implementations that I have worked on throughout the internship period.
-The projects are organized to reflect the different stages and areas of focus during my time at InterTecHub.
+This folder contains all the projects developed during my internship at **InterTecHub**.
+The content is organized into various sections, each representing different tasks, assignments, and code implementations.

+- **Projects**: Code and tasks worked on throughout the internship.
+- **Assignments**: Specific challenges and learning exercises completed during the internship.
+- **Code Implementations**: Solutions and implementations to real-world problems encountered.

+The projects are structured to reflect different stages and areas of focus during my internship.